ajlee/alexjameslee/services.md

 ## General IT Support

 I have also on occasion provided general IT support and training.
 I currently do occasional work for Vegetarian for Life maintaining their computers, databases, backups, and providing general advice.

+## Associate Lecturing

+I live in Darlington and am open to the possibility of teaching casual sessions at universities in the region.
+I have taught philosophy and criminology, and would be open to teaching in geography and social science depending on the module.
+I would also be interested in teaching in computing since I worked for a long time in this area.

 ## Proofreading